-The Golden Jubilee spinal cord injuries centre at The James Cook University Hospital looks after patients with new and existing spinal cord injuries from the Scottish border south to Barrow in the west and Scarborough in the east.
+The Golden Jubilee regional spinal cord injuries centre at The James Cook University Hospital provides care for patients with new and existing spinal cord injuries.
+The service covers patients residing from the Scottish border south to Barrow in the west and Whitby in the east.

 The centre is supported by the spinal surgical service and a level-one trauma centre together with interventional radiology and complete range of other specialities.
 It has its own high dependency unit (HDU) where spinal cord injured patients requiring ventilation can be supported.